Saturday, June 27, 2026

 My question is: when was it going to be my turn to be cared for?
 There has never been a time that someone took care of adult me by providing me with meals.
 I even made lunches for Mark when he was working from home. (and to be fair, he did thank me often) I have so much built up resentment and anger about it.
 I feel like I created, or at least contributed, to the problem.

 Sitting in my kitchen yesterday, thinking about what I was going to pack for meals over the weekend made me so mad I cried.
-So I really need to try to resolve this for myself.
+So I really need to try to figure this out for myself.
 Something tells me its a bigger issue than just cooking.
 But for the rest of the summer, I am dropping down to cooking meals for myself only two days a week.

 I am determined to get to the heart of this and resolve it.